ngUpgraders/ng-forward/README.md

 @Inject(TestService, '$element')
 ```

 Right here, we're specifying what dependencies we want to inject into the constructor function for our component.
 The Inject decorator can also be used to inject dependencies into a service.
 If we're using a service written in ng-forward, we just pass a reference to it.
 If we need to get a built in Angular 1.x service, or a service from a legacy module, we just pass a string.
 Here we need `$element`, so we pass that as a string.
+Components can ask for the same 'locals' that directive controllers can ask for: `$scope, $element, $attrs, and $transclude`, plus any global injectable.

 *Angular 2 Difference: In Angular, particularly if you're writing in TypeScript, you don't need Inject at all.
 We aren't assuming typescript for ng-forward, so right now using types for dependency injection is not supported*